Last Updated on October 27, 2023

-The hip bone is made up of the three parts – the ilium, pubis and ischium.
-Prior to puberty, the triradiate cartilage separates these constituents.
+The hip bone is made up of the three parts – the ilium, pubis, and ischium.
+Prior to puberty, a cartilage called the triradiate cartilage separates these individual bones.
 At the age of 15-17, the three parts begin to fuse.

 Their fusion forms a cup-shaped socket known as the acetabulum, which becomes complete at 20-25 years of age.
 The head of the femur articulates with the acetabulum to form the hip joint.

-Thus the hip bone has three articulations –
+Each hip bone, therefore, has three articulations –

 - Sacroiliac joint – Articulation with the sacrum

 - Pubic symphysis – Articulation with the other hip bone.

 - Hip joint – Articulation with the head of femur.

 Side determination of Hip Bone

 - The acetabulum is on the lateral side

-- Obturator formen lies below the acetabulum, pubis being anterior and ischium posterior
+- Obturator foramen lies below the acetabulum, pubis being anterior and ischium posterior

 - Flat expanded part, the ilium is above the acetabulum.

 Anatomical Position of Hip Bone

-- Pubic tubercle and anterior superior iliac spine lie in same coronal plane.
+- Pubic tubercle and anterior superior iliac spine lie in the same coronal plane.

-- Pelvic surface of pubis is directed backwards and upwards
+- Pelvic surface of pubis is directed backward and upwards

-- Symphyseal surface of the body of pubis is in the median plane.
+- The symphyseal surface of the body of pubis is in the median plane.

 Ilium is the largest part of the hip bone and forms expanded plate in the upper part and contributes to acetabulum formation in the lower part.

-Upper end of ilium is called iliac crest.
-Iliac crest is broad, convex, topmost portion of ilium which can be palpated in the flank area.
+The upper end of the ilium is called iliac crest.
+The iliac crest is broad, convex, topmost portion of ilium which can be palpated in the flank area.
 [Roughly where the trouser belt is the anterior

 The anterior end of iliac crest is called the anterior superior iliac spine which is a very important anatomical landmark.

-Iliac crest ends posteriorly in the posterior superior iliac spine [Located about dimple of venus about by a dimple 4 cm lateral to the second sacral spine. ]
+Iliac crest ends posteriorly in the posterior superior iliac spine [Located about dimple of venus or 4 cm lateral to the second sacral spine.]